therealsocialproject/carcass/README.md

 ## Developer Setup Instructions

+> > You either follow the instructions here OR the ones in [Ocean].
+Not both.

 #### The [Carcass]

 > This acts as a testing ground for the actual game - Ocean.